lienflash/lienflash-fe/README.md

 ## How to Use
 When a user logs in, they are brought to a homepage where they can add a job, check for Notice of Intent eligible jobs, check their lien filed jobs & release eligible jobs.
 Within the listed jobs, if they are in the correct time period, they can click a button to submit a request to an administrator to file their documents legally.
 Users can also check out their profile to see what their information is in the system.

+Users can also create an account if they don't already have one.

+Admin can log in and see all jobs all user's input, and see where they are in the lien process.
+They can get more details on a job and click a button to change where the job is in in the lien process if the admin has completed their paperwork for it.

 ## Background Information
 This was a client backed project built for lawyers.
 The focus for our MVP was to create a viable user interface to give our client a basis to build the app out more in the future.